Juanda16/ai-digit-recognizer/README.md

 ```
 This lates step will start running the train.py and the predict.py files

-## How to run  01 - generate data and 02-Predict in colab
+## How to run  the project in colab

 1. Download you own kaggle.json from your kaggel account
 2. Upload your own Kagggle.json file on the notebook 1 on colab